stevengranter/wfh-game-demo/README.md

 ### Requirements 👈

-- Any modern web browsers and hardware, including smartphones and tablets
+- Any modern web browser and hardware, including smartphones and tablets
-- Game controller support (optional)

 ### Goals 🎯

 1. Learn JavaScript
 2. Evaluate scope required to create a full-length game
-3. Gauge interest from the gaming community for the theme by submitting to an itch.io game jam

 ### Work-in-Progress 🚧